-Normal Withdrawal (Age 59^{1/2} or older).
-If you are age 59^{1/2} or older, withdrawals (including required minimum distributions) are reported on Form 1099-R using code 7.
+Age $59^{1/2}$ or older.
+If you are age $59^{1/2}$ or older, withdrawals are reported on Form 1099-R using code T, unless they are qualified withdrawals

-Early Withdrawal (Under age 59^{1/2}).
-If you are under age 59^{1/2}, withdrawals for any reason not listed below are reported on Form 1099-R using code
+Under age 591/2.
+If you are under age 591/2, withdrawals for any reason not listed below are reported on Form 1099-R using code J.

 - Disability.
-If you are under age 59^{1/2} and disabled, withdrawals are reported on Form 1099-R using code 3. - Direct Conversion to a Roth IRA, Substantially Equal Periodic Payments, or IRS Levy.
-If you are under age 59^{1/2}, withdrawals due to direct conversions to a Roth IRA, substantially equal periodic payments, or IRS levy are reported on Form 1099-R using code 2. - SIMPLE IRA Withdrawal in the First Two Years (No IRS penalty exception).
-If you are under age 59^{1/2} and less than two years have passed since the first contribution to your SIMPLE IRA, withdrawals are reported on Form 1099-R using code S.
+If you are under age 591/2 and disabled, withdrawals are reported on Form 1099-R using code T, unless they are qualified withdrawals. - IRS Levy or Substantially Equal Periodic Payments.
+If you are under age 591/2, withdrawals due to IRS levy or substantially equal periodic payments are reported on Form 1099-R using code 2.

 Death Withdrawal by a Beneficiary.
-Withdrawals by beneficiaries following the death of the original IRA owner are reported on Form 1099-R using code 4.
-Use code G with code 4 for a surviving spouse beneficiary who elects a direct rollover to an eligible employer-sponsored retirement plan.
+Withdrawals by beneficiaries following the death of the original Roth IRA owner are reported on Form 1099-R using code T, unless they are qualified withdrawals.